 - Karen Pock – taught fifth grade in the Foothill Elementary School, Saratoga Union School District for 36 years.

 - Diane Priest – taught school for 33 years and retired from the Saratoga Elementary School District.

 - Ann Roberts – taught at San Jose City College, Mission College and Campbell for a total of 26 years.

-- Julie Stevens, Co-Chair – worked as an administrative assistant in the Department of Civil Environmental Engineering at Stanford.
+- Julie Stevens, – worked as an administrative assistant in the Department of Civil Environmental Engineering at Stanford.

 - Sumi Tanabe – worked at West Valley, District Office of the Chancellor and retired as a manager at Mission College and taught part time Computer Applications for 20 years.

 Chair: Marilyn Fuller, email@example.com